Tkachuk-Yaroslav/project-fitness-app/README.md

    ## Installation and Startup

-   + Встановіть необхідні залежності за допомогою команди `npm install`.
+   + Install the necessary dependencies using the command `npm install`.
-   + Запустіть додаток за допомогою команди `npm start`.
+   + Run the application using the command `npm start`.